-- WAV files: Some applications such as iTunes will not see tags in WAV files.
-Some applications such as those made by Microsoft can only read INFO tags in WAV files, in which case the only customised tags they will see will be "Copyright" and "Software".
+- WAV files: Some applications such as Apple Music/iTunes will not see tags in WAV files.
+Some applications such as those made by Microsoft can only read INFO tags in WAV files, in which case the only customized tags they will see will be "Copyright" and "Software".

 - Tag Value: Type in the data you want for each tag, or accept the data already present from an imported file.
 You do not have to fill in every value.
 When exporting multiple files, the "Track Title" and "Track Number" tags are pre-filled automatically from the names and ordering of the tracks or labels.

-- Double-clicking a field (or selecting it, then using keyboard F2) highlights the text in the field.
-This allows the text to be edited rather than merely replaced, and permits cut, copy or paste using standard system shortcuts or a right-click context menu.
-Use keyboard Home, End or Arrow keys to navigate to individual characters.
-Once a value field has been replaced or edited, press the Return key to select the next value field, or click in any other one to select it.
+- Once a value field has been replaced or edited, press the Return key to select the next value field, or click in any other one to select it.

 - Remove: Removes the currently selected custom row from the list, or the value data only from the currently selected permanent row.